Oliver Churchill: Corfu

 Operation Acheron In early September 1943 the Italian Armed Forces surrendered and transferred their allegiance from the Axis Powers to the Allies.
 General Eisenhower considered Corfu of importance to the Allies in the Balkan campaign and decided to immediately send a small force to reinforce the Italian troops against German invasion.
 Churchill and a radio operator, Signalman Harrison, were briefed to contact the Italian commander in Corfu and inform him of the Allies' intention to reinforce the Italians and to ensure the Italian resistance continued until the Allied troops arrived.
 Churchill was briefed: Little was known of the situation in Corfu.
 Fighting was to be expected anywhere.
 We might be fired on by either or both sides.

 On 21 September 1943, two weeks after the Italian Armistice, and a week after Germany invaded Corfu, Churchill and Harrison were flown from Cairo and parachuted into Corfu by night in Operation Acheron.
 They made contact with the Italian commander, Colonel Lusignani.
 Unfortunately, the radio equipment was damaged by the parachute drop, making contact with SOE Headquarters in Cairo difficult.
 Radio contact was made initially, but then the radio failed and further communication could not be made with Cairo for further instructions.
-On 25 September, after discussions with Colonel Lusignani, who informed him the Germans had broken through their defences and were advancing on the town and that the Italian forces would have to surrender, Churchill decided to exfiltrate himself and the radio operator from the island.
+On 25 September, after discussions with Lusignani, who informed him the Germans had broken through their defences and were advancing on the town and that the Italian forces would have to surrender, Churchill decided to exfiltrate himself and the radio operator from the island.
 With the Germans approaching, they spent several days dressed in peasant clothing evading capture before he could arrange their escape by sea.
-On 26 September, the Italians surrendered after losing some hundreds of men and running out of ammunition.
-Colonel Lusignani and 28 of his officers were executed.
+On 26 September, the Italians surrendered after losing hundreds of men and running out of ammunition.
+Lusignani and 28 of his officers were executed.